 How To Apply

 Note: For MACS 110, the pre-Fall, one-week experience at Shannon Point Marine Center (SPMC) in Anacortes, a housing and dining fee of $350 is required.
 Scholarships are available, and you can ask to be considered for one on the program application.
-The course tuition will be covered as part of the regular Fall Quarter tuition charges, although students who register for more than 14 credits during the regular Fall Quarter session will be charged for any extra credits.
+The course tuition will be covered as part of the regular Fall Quarter tuition charges, although students can only register for a total of 18 credits without triggering extra charges, or 15 credits in addition to the 3 for MACS 110.